apapiu/apapiu.github.io/_posts/2015-01-07-risk_strategies.md

 ![](/img/riskplot1.jpg)

 There are a few observations we can make right away: the tall bar on the left represents the times the attacker loses.
 This happens roughly 28% of the times in the 14 versus 12 case.
 When the attacker wins the distribution is roughly bell shaped, in fact there are two curves one can see -- this is because of the game mechanics favoring losing two armies instead of one.
 The main takeaway however is just how spread out the distribution is.
 You can expect on average to be left with  4.45071 armies but there is still a good chance you'll have anywhere from 0 to 12 armies once you are done.
+Now let me state again: these results are not %100 precise.
+We are using a Monte Carlo simulation so there will be some error to our calculations.
+However we are repeating this experiment enough times for the error the be insiginificant for practical startegies for the game.
+Also this approach allows us to be more flexible.
+We can figure out any aspect of the battles simply by simulating the battle over and over.

 Let's try to make these observations a bit more precise.
 We will get some information in the case when the numbe of attacking and defending armies are equal.